bm98/FS20_HudBar/ReadMe.txt

 V 0.55-B55
 - Add VNAV Button (when using WASM module)
-- Add Item TOD (TopOfDescend for VNAV support)
+- Add Item TOD (TopOfDescent for VNAV support)
 - Add Move Bar/Tile to next screen (Monitor) with RShift+RCtrl+Break
 - Add Using the Facility DB for Aiport Management (replacing the FS20_AptLib)
 - Add Check if the Facility DB is available and pop a msg box if not